bomatson/accountable/_posts/howard/2018-04-30-howard-goals-week-commencing-30-apr-2018.md

 1. Complete draft of module 1 of AMP program (Leap 1)

+100%!

 2. Approach 5 prospects with 4E and podcast, get 1 positive response (Leap 3)

+20% - 2 approaches, but 4E not done yet

 3. Ship newsletter 18 (Leap 3)

+100%!

 4. Fondo to Bobby for review and ready for next week’s goals (leap 2)

+50% - sent to Bobby but still work to be done

 5. Spend a full day in one location, measure output

+0% - fail

 6. Ship 1 blog post relating to my consulting focus area.
 Share with 3 media publications and 3 prospects (Leap 3) **early week field goal **

+0% - fail